 Birr Castle Demesne & Historic Science Centre

-Explore Birr Castle Demesne in Co.
-Offaly, the home of the Parsons family who descended from the Earl of Rosse.
+Explore Birr Castle Demesne in County Offaly, the home of the Parsons family.
 Discover fun family activities, tour the castle, explore the glorious gardens and stop off at the Historic Science Centre to see the incredible Great Telescope.